AidanHilt/PersonalMonorepo/atils/README.md

 `argocd`: Manages and installs argocd, using the master-stack application located in the templates folder `build`: A wrapper around whatever build tools are needed for a project.
 Configured using a special `.atils_buildconfig.json` file
-`helm`: Tools for managing helm, at this point just includes our auto-deploy script for development `jobs`: Tools for managingl, running, and templating Kubernetes jobs.
-That's also where we threw a special job for managing a PVC
+`helm`: Tools for managing helm, at this point just includes our auto-deploy script for development `jobs`: Tools for managing, running, and templating Kubernetes jobs.
+Also includes commands for launching into debug containers
-`vault`: In the future, will have tools for updating and placing secrets from a local directory into Hashi Vault.
-Or maybe we'll just use Terraform, that's probably easier
+`kubernetes`: Tools for performing operations on a kubernetes cluster that don't really fit anywhere else

 ## Configuration and Installation
 So... this isn't great right now.
 Atils relies on certain configurations, and it doesn't have a good way to set defaults right now.
 I've included an example for some basic default configs, but in the future we'll want to add some kind of install script or setup helper.
 This can go anywhere, I put it in my `.zshenv` so it applies on every login: